 - rhombifolia: Latin, with rhombic leaves

-- Corvallis: on the west side of 6th St. between Jefferson Ave. and Adams Ave. (east of the GT Building parking lot).
+- Corvallis: street trees on the west side of 6th St. between Jefferson Ave. and Adams Ave.